 When verifying a disability for the purposes of the disabled household deduction, LRHA will follow its policies on verification.
-All information related to a person's disability will be treated in accordance with the privacy policies in this plan.
+All information related to a person's disability will be treated in accordance with the privacy policies in this ACOP.
 In addition to the general requirements that govern all verification efforts, additional verification requirements for verifying disability will be followed.
-See VERIFICATION OF DISABILITY.
+See Verification of Disability.